maksec/CodeForces/README.md

 # CodeForces
-Here are the codes of my programs for the codeforces competition.
+Here are the some of codes of my programs for the codeforces competition.